-I would like to express my gratitude to my colleagues of the Board of Directors for their assistance and guidance throughout the year and, to the staff for their valuable contribution during the year.
+I would like to express my gratitude to my colleagues of the Board of Directors for their assistance and guidance throughout the year and, to the staff, past and present, for their valuable contribution over the years.
+Also, our gratitude goes out to all our stakeholders who continue to have faith in us to make the right decisions.

-Veenay Rambarassah Chairman
+Veenay Rambarassah Chairman 31 October 2023